John Ligertwood Paterson

-John Ligertwood Paterson (September 14, 1820 – December 9, 1882) was a Scottish physician who lived and worked in Bahia, Brazil.
+John Ligertwood Paterson (September 14, 1820 – December 9, 1882) was a Scottish medical doctor who lived and worked in Bahia, Brazil.
 He co-founded the Tropicalista School of Medicine in Brazil, along with O. E. H. Wucherer and José Francisco da Silva Lima.

 Early life and education

 John Ligertwood Paterson was born on September 14, 1820, in Midmar, Aberdeenshire, Scotland.